vPeteWalker/midway/files/files1/files1.rst

 #.
 In the *File Server* view, select the target file server and click **File Analytics** in the tabs bar.

 #.
-In the *Enable File Analytics* dialog-box, enter the credentials as indicated:

-#.
-In the *SMB Authentication* section, enter the AD username and password for the file server administrator.
+In the *Enable File Analytics* dialog-box, in the *SMB Authentication* section, enter the AD username and password for the file server administrator (e.g. ntnxlab\\Administrator).

-#.
-Check the **Show Advanced Settings** box

-#.
-With the **DNS Resolver IP:** field, enter the AutoAD IP address.

 #.
 Click **Enable**.